-The current deliverable aims to investigate market potential, size, structure, stakeholder composition and segmentation of the agri-food sector.
+The current deliverable aims at investigating the market potential, size, structure, stakeholder composition and segmentation of the agri-food sector.
 In addition, Big Data value chains were investigated in this sector alongside a global AgTech market analysis.

-Since SME engagement is of high importance for the EGI community, a requirements collection and validation process is provided in order to profile new and enhanced EGI services and propose recommendations for (big) and/or open data services targeting the industry and academia.
+Since SME engagement is of high importance for the EGI community, a requirements collection and validation process is provided in order to profile new and enhanced EGI services and propose recommendations for big and/or open data services targeting the industry and academia.
 This activity also focused on developing personas (descriptions of typical users) and scenarios described in detail, and then these assumptions were validated in a series of interviews with potential users from the AgTech communities.

-The scope of the interviews was intended to cover different roles, segments, and activities of the agri-food community and as a result examine which of the community challenges can be addressed by EGI, with existing or new solutions.
+The interviews covered different roles, segments, and activities of the agri-food community and as a result examine which of the community challenges can be addressed by EGI, with existing or new solutions.

 Big Data Value Chain